New supercar club launched in UAE

 Specialising in automotive events and motorsport event rights, Pole Position Group also consults on design, build and operation of racing circuits and automotive inspired destinations.

 During the Covid-19 lockdown, Pole Position diversified into Esports racing tournaments and sim racing, and revenues this year have increased exponentially compared with 2021.
-In early 2022, the group launched a subsidiary, Immersive Esports, which will soon open a sim racing flagship and franchise opportunity across the GCC to draw gamers into motorsport.
+In early 2022, the group launched a subsidiary, Immersive Esports, which will soon open a sim racing flagship and franchise opportunity across the GCC to draw gamers into motorsport, it said.